Tracardi/tracardi/README.md

 ## 👇 Installation and getting started

 The easiest way to run TRACARDI is to install a demo on our site.
-Visit [https://tracardi.com/index.php/about-tracardi/](https://tracardi.com/index.php/about-tracardi/) fill the form that pop-up and you will recievie a one day demo just for you.
+Visit [https://tracardi.com/index.php/about-tracardi/](https://tracardi.com/index.php/about-tracardi/) fill the form that pops-up and you will recievie a one day demo just for you.

 I you would like to run it as a :whale: docker container on your laptop.
 Please install docker and docker-compose on your local machine then clone [tracardi/tracardi-api](https://github.com/Tracardi/tracardi-api.git)